Edward G. Lawson papers, 1915-1937.

 Abstract:

-measured drawings of buildings and architectural details, planting lists, plans, and
+and measured drawings of buildings and architectural details, planting lists, plans,

-elevations, primarily in Italy.
+and elevations, primarily in Italy.
 Also, photographs of plans of American cemeteries

 in France and England, 1921; photographs of Lawson, and of a portrait of Lawson; photographs